Handheld Learning 2008 - the movie!

 JULY 3, 2006

 In the few weeks before keyboards were distributed for the handhelds, for example, students had to input data using the “graffiti” handwriting-recognition software.
 Charlene Hommerding, a teacher at STEP, has been able to use handhelds with her adult students.
-Though there is a “huge learning curve” in implementing handhelds into the classroom, she said both the staff and the students were eager to learn.
-According to the article: Teachers said they encountered challenges in using the PDAs for basic tasks in the classroom and integrating the technology into the curriculum.
+Though there is a “huge learning curve” in implementing handhelds into the classroom, she said both the staff and the students were eager to learn. ’ The answer depends on whether the content, and especially the mentoring, can be brought along with it to have real impact.
+Ubiquette.
+M-learning device for $60.

 Learning in your hand « Steps in teaching & learning